Technigo/project-news-site/README.md

 # News Site

-A simple news site to practice flexbox and css grid for responsive design
+A news site to practice flexbox and css grid for responsive design

 ## The problem